ACM logo

 Engineering-Automated Manufacturing Technology 215 (Abrasive Machining & Heat Treatment) 3

-Engineering-Automated Manufacturing Technology 225 (Robotics Material Handling and Automation or Manufacturing Capstone) 4
+Engineering-Automated Manufacturing Technology 225 (Manufacturing Capstone) 4

 Mathematics 109 (Probability and Statistics) 3